Oregon & Northwestern Railroad

 woods around Seneca through the years, with a primary mainline developed to the east of town.
 This line

 eventually extended over 40 miles east to the Summit Prairie area.

 Despite the status of the railroad as a common carrier, the company's primary mission in life was the movement of raw logs from Seneca to the Hines mill.
 The railroad did move some commercial traffic, mostly livestock traffic and shipments from the Seneca planing mill.
-To start operations Edward Hines moved in two small 2-8-0 locomotives from their Alabama operations.
-A pair of new mikado-type locomotives were purchased from the American Locomotive Company about the time that operations got underway.
+To start operations Edward Hines moved in four steam locomotives from their Mississippi operations, supplemented by a new Shay, a used Shay, and a new Mikado type locomotive purchased new from Baldwin.
 Late steam power used on the road consisted of three large mikado-type locomotives.
 Edward Hines used a number of small geared and rod locomotives on their private railroads.
 The first diesel came to the railroad in 1955, and steam was put to rest a year or two later.